 - Retirement contributions continue only if using Paid Time Off.

 - Enrolling Your Child in Benefits — You have 30 calendar days from the date of your child’s birth or adoption to add your child to your benefits elections.
 The benefit election change due to a qualifying life event is done through Workday after your child is born.
 You will be required to provide your child’s birth certificate within 30 calendar days of enrollment.
+See the Change Benefit Elections Quick Guide [pdf] for instructions.
 If you need assistance with processing this change, contact the CMUWorks Service Center.